MgK720/CV_generator_backend_test/README.md

 > And then i tried to resolve them.
 > My app still have some problems like "phone numbers", actually
 > it accepts only 3 digits country code and 9 digits numbers.
-> But to resolve this with good rules like validate and store
+> But to resolve this with good rules like validation and store
 > on database i need to use someone's phone patterns datalists etc..
 > And this is not main goal for this project.
 > I wanted to make everything from scratch.